Bone cement implantation syndrome

 • BCIS: a constellation of hypoxia, hypotension, pulmonary hypertension, arrhythmias, loss of consciousness and/or cardiac arrest occurring around cementation, prosthesis insertion, or joint reduction (classically in cemented hip surgery)

-• High morbidity/mortality risk in frail NOF population; requires proactive prevention and rapid treatment
+• High morbidity/mortality risk in frail NOF population, requires proactive prevention and rapid treatment

 Timing (when to expect it)